-Does the dispatching SBC participate in media streaming?
+Does the DSBC participate in media streaming?

-No. The dispatching SBC only participates in the signaling path of the call by distributing incoming call initiation requests across systems for processing.
-When a call is established, endpoints directly exchange a media stream or it can take place via the RTP proxies of their respective PortaSIP® clusters.
+No. The DSBC only participates in the signaling path of the call by distributing incoming call initiation requests across systems for processing.
+When a call is established, endpoints exchange media streams directly (except for calls with RTPProxy, where the media stream goes through SIP Cluster without involving the DSBC), or it can take place via the RTPProxies of their respective PortaSIP® clusters.

-How can I deploy the target system?
+Where can I deploy the target system?